 Disney+ can be viewed in a large number of ways.
 Disney+ will be available on iOS and Android devices.
 There will be an app for PS4 and Xbox One game consoles.
 On the big screen you can use Apple TV, Chromecast, Amazon Firestick or Android TV for streaming for another device.
 Some Samsung and LG TVs also have built-in Disney+ support.
 All content on Disney+ is in HD.

 That's good news with newer shows, but some older TV shows have been "cropped" from their original 4:3 ratio.
 (Those changes were particularly controversial for The Simpsons, where some visual gags were effectively ruined).
 They've since announced an amendment.

 You can stream on up to four devices at once.
 Unlike Netflix, Disney+ isn't charging extra for the ability to watch on multiple screens.
 Parents will be happy to know you can set up a Kids Profile, to ensure your kids don't see inappropriate material.

 Disney+ will have substantially less content at launch than Netflix currently does.
-In the US, it launched with 647 movies and 168 shows.
-Australia's numbers should be similar, though it's likely the number of shows will be lower because of pre-existing deals with other streaming services.
+In the US, it launched with 645 movies and 168 shows.
+Australia's numbers though was surprisingly higher with 816 titles.

 As we mentioned above, Disney+ is far cheaper than Netflix, and also costs even less than Stan's basic package.
 Foxtel airs a much broader content that includes sports and news, but also costs significantly more, especially if you bundle in all the available options.